· Degree: Must fulfill all of the requirements for the Masters degree in social work in a school accredited by the Council on Social Work Education.

 You will be evaluated on the basis of your level of competency (knowledge, skills, and abilities) in the following areas:

-· Knowledge of psychosocial assessments and evaluations
+· Knowledge of social work

-· Ability to exercise independent judgment
+· Ability to communicate orally

 Foreign education must be evaluated for U.S. equivalency in order to be considered for this position.
 Please submit your foreign education evaluation with your application.